nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 Amending a cancelled appointment is NOT supported.

-{% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
+{% include important.html content="The Appointment Management capability is aimed at administration of a patient's appointments.
 As a result of information governance (IG) requirements, the amend appointments capability has been restricted to future appointments.
 More details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##